aqaPayam/NakhBot/README.md

 Paid actions can be completed either by spending existing internal credits or through direct Telegram Stars payment.
 Both payment paths must be idempotent and must not create duplicate credits, unlocks, Nakh delivery, or notifications.

 FeatureUnlock is used for Liked By unlock and Chat unlock.
 Nakh is a paid action, not a persistent feature unlock.

+For Chat unlock, FeatureUnlock records the payer and the unlocked Match.

+The payer is not the only beneficiary.
+Both users in the Match receive unlocked chat access.

 MVP credit costs: